Oklahoma City, OK

-Rates shown are government contract fares between Washington, DC and Oklahoma City, OK.
-These fixed rate fares are available to U.S. federal employees on official travel in either direction between Washington and Oklahoma City.
+Rates shown are government contract fares between Atlanta, GA and Oklahoma City, OK.
+These fixed rate fares are available to U.S. federal employees on official travel in either direction between Atlanta and Oklahoma City.
 All prices are for one-way service in either direction.

 Business Class flights may only be taken if it is the most economical option or if your agency has authorized other than Coach Class service in accordance with Federal Travel Regulations (FTR) (§ 301-10.123).

-How long is the flight between Washington, DC and Oklahoma City, OK?
+How long is the flight between Atlanta, GA and Oklahoma City, OK?

-The flight between Washington, DC and Oklahoma City, OK is 985 nautical miles which takes approximately 2 hours and 17 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.
+The flight between Atlanta, GA and Oklahoma City, OK is 660 nautical miles which takes approximately 1 hour and 32 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.

 † Nautical miles are the preferred unit of measure for distance at sea or in flight.
 A nautical mile is 1.15 regular miles.

 Available Contract Flights (1)

 City Pair Statistics (2000-2022): Atlanta, GA ⇄ Oklahoma City, OK

 How do I book a City Pair Program flight?